calculix/cae/README.md

 # What's new

 + CalculiX solver v.
 2.16.
 + From now CGX is embed into CAE!
-CAE sends commands to CGX to highlight surfaces, node and element sets.
++ CAE sends commands to CGX to highlight surfaces, node and element sets.
++ All logs are handled in the textEdit (including CGX messages).
 + INP example models are excluded from distribution.
 Please, download examples from https://github.com/calculix/examples
 + Mesh object is reparsed after edit in the treeView.
++ Elsets and surfaces could be painted in different colors.
+See menu Job.

 <br/><br/>